-- i) Full-time research students are required to pay the annual tuition fee applicable for years 1 3 of their studies.
-In years 4 and 5 they are eligible for a 'thesis completion and presentation fee' charge, which is currently £500.
-Should a full-time student exceed the maximum permissible timeframe for completion and the Faculty Research Degrees Committee permit the student to continue with their studies, they will become liable to pay the annual tuition fee applicable in accordance with sections 1 and 2.3. - ii) Part-time research students are required to pay the annual tuition fee applicable for years 1 5 of their studies.
+- permit the student to continue with their studies, they will become liable to pay the annual tuition fee applicable in accordance with sections 1 and 2.3. - ii) Part-time research students are required to pay the annual tuition fee applicable for years 1 5 of their studies.
 In Year 6 they are eligible for a 'thesis completion and presentation fee' charge, which is currently £500.
-Should a part-time student exceed the maximum permissible timeframe for completion, provided they are permitted to continue by the Faculty Research Degrees Committee, they will become liable to pay the annual tuition fee applicable in accordance with sections 1 and 2.3.
+Should a part-time student exceed the maximum registration period or completion, provided they are permitted to continue by the Faculty Research Degrees Committee, they will become liable to pay the annual tuition fee applicable in accordance with sections 1 and 2.3.